 When you have the dry form of AMD, the macula gets thinner as you age and protein deposits grow.
 These are called drusen.
 Researchers haven’t found a specific way to treat it.

 “Wet” AMD happens when abnormal blood vessels form under the retina.
 Blood and other fluids then leak from the vessels, scarring your macula.
 Several treatments are available for this type.

 Your treatment choice will depend, among other things, on how advanced your condition is.

 This is the most likely treatment your doctor will recommend.
 Your body makes a protein called vascular endothelial growth factor (VEGF).
 It helps you make new blood vessels.
 Because “wet” macular degeneration is a problem of abnormal blood vessels, doctors can treat it with drugs that block VEGF.

-There are three main medicines of this type.
+There are four main medicines of this type.
 They are:

 - Aflibercept (Eylea)